 What to do when you get sick in your first 90 days

-Getting sick in your first 90 days feels higher-stakes than it is.
-Here's how to handle the message, the handoff, and the return — without making your manager worry.
+Sick days in your first 90 days feel higher-stakes than they are.
+Here's how to handle the message, the handoff, and the return without making your manager worry.

 Don’t do that.
 Sick days are normal.
 Managers expect them.
-The only thing that goes wrong in your first 90 days is not the sick day — it’s the way some new hires handle it.
+The only thing that goes wrong in your first ninety days is not the sick day — it’s how some new hires handle it.

 The morning-of message

 Send it early.
 Before the day starts, not two hours into the morning.
 Keep it short.
-Give your manager the three things they need, nothing more.
+Give your manager three things and nothing else.

 Hey [Manager] —